chsakell/Swashbuckle.AspNetCore.SwaggerGen.ConventionalRouting/README.md

      });
     ```

 ## Attribute based routes ##

 Attribute based routes will continue to work as used to.

+## License ##
+Code released under the <a href="https://github.com/chsakell/Swashbuckle.AspNetCore.SwaggerGen.ConventionalRouting/blob/master/LICENSE" target="_blank"> MIT license</a>.